Codingologist/Pokemon_CTP_Project_2024/README.md

 UPDATE DASHBOARD

 10/31/2024 Femi:
+Femi: Started to add functionality to the front-end of our application added some aesthetic/front end changes, which include but are not limited to:
+Adding a title image
+Two buttons
+Color scheme changes
+Subjective aesthetic changes

+Backend changes too:
-Started to add functionality to the front-end of our application with a manual file upload (which displays file name) /drag and drop option.
+Added a manual file upload (which displays file name) /drag and drop option.
+Converted tensorflow h5 file into a model.json file, so that it could be potentially ready for deployment.
 Additionally, a prediction button is currently in the works.
 For now, it outputs a given value “FIRE”, as a test, with the hopes to add our model output instead.
+Lastly a static value of “RESULT”

 10/30/2024 Carmen:
 <br>